Community Capital In The Capital Of Diamonds

 My interactions in ServiceSpace helped me find articulation for many other important questions around social change.
 Some of them being inner change vs outer change, place for scale in service, money (power) vs. love and redistribution vs. sarvodaya (total upliftment) .
 If I am losing patience with my colleagues who are ‘skilled’, can the system I design really address the needs of the poor, the ‘unskilled’, working with whom arguably would need much more patience?
 How to balance scale aspiration with service in the moment- if I am always thinking of next 10 poor, can I ever be serving fully to the one in front of me, or I will do it in haste?
 If I can just serve 1 person by committing my whole life, will I still do it?
 If to scale fast, I have to push my colleagues to an extent that they find the work a burden, is that an acceptable way for the greater good?
 If I make the cause seem very urgent, then people tend to donate more; if we tend to glorify the impact then people may give more (give 1000rs and change a child’s life- advertisements of this sort are aplenty in the development space), but am I being with truth?
 Am I not short-changing the donor if I am increasing his ego?
 If my main motive is to collect donation from you, can I be interested in your welfare?
 1lakh rupees from a businessman who earned his wealth from environmentally harmful business vs. 100rs from a rickshaw puller who skips his night meal because he wants to contribute- what management metrics will track this and what do we optimize for?
 My own experience and through SSp stories, I felt love was a more powerful resource for change than money, and love is not a zero-sum game.
 If I have your love, then all other resources like money can flow from that (but one more interesting thought, that if I have your love, maybe we won’t even need anything else.
 We all intuitively know that couples who eat street-food with love are wealthier than those who eat 5-star food with less love).
 So my focus started shifting there.
 Holding these questions has led me to step aside from my role there, while at a higher level I continue to be aligned with the mission of promoting giving culture.
 (My mind tends to fall into activism, where I have to remind myself that that’s not the game I want to play, giftivism speaks to a deeper part of me.)
 I must emphasize, that I continue to be inspired and moved by work all my folks are doing there.
 While I talk from a closer experience of 1 organization, such questions are applicable to almost all social organizations today.
 So for me, it is not about right or wrong, but being true to what I resonate with.

 I had already given away most of my savings from investment banking, so once I converted to a volunteer, I exhausted my left-over savings in a few months.
 I simplified my life, reducing expenses wherever I could.
 For my last month in Bangalore, a friend offered me stay at his house, which I hesitantly took.
 So that was the next experiment in receiving.
 Another couple friend got me along in a (door-door fully covered) 2-days holiday, we lived very simply but(/hence) it was one of the best vacations.
 And no surprise, both were friends met through Servicespace.
 Folks who were junior and reported to me at work, would take me out for meals and open their homes.
 And some awkward cases where an old friend would casually offer me to come to their home and I would say, yes let’s go now I am ready because I didn’t have any set place for the night. :-D It was of course, more difficult than the all the giving which I had done.
-Important to clarify that I was not going around ‘pitching’ my ‘situation’.
-Rarely would I ask first to anyone, hardly anyone at my workplace knew about my money experiments.
+I just want to clarify that I was not going around ‘pitching’ my ‘situation’, rarely would I ask first to anyone.

 One unintended consequence of this volunteering was my father got highly disappointed with me for few days because he felt that this whole thing was a skillful scheme to avoid marriage (now imagine who wants to marry a Marwari guy, who doesn’t earn anything :-D).
 But for me, another unintended consequence was the way I see my relationship with my father.
 So like most parents, he supported me financially for first 25 years of my life.
 He is used to handing me cash whenever I am about to return to college.
 When I started earning, especially in investment banking time, he would still continue this practice.
 Well, part of this is Marwari kachho-pakko dynamics (black money/white money) (all the gujjus in the room went cracking :-D ).
 It is important to disclaim that for the most part, he has been an upright and honest person that too in a profession of CA, where its easy to generate a lot of income by compromising on ethics, and he is considered among most upright professionals in the city.
 However, a more signficant part is just his desire to give to me.
 Now that I was earning much more than him, at least in my mind, I would feel, that I earn enough, no longer need money from you.
 Sometimes I would take grudgingly, but sometimes I would refuse.
 Now, as I had parted with all my savings, now when he gave money, I could see much more value in that money.
 This sense of inter-dependence and gratitude was there again.
 In fact, the whole receiving thing deeply increased my sense of gratitude for the smallest of gifts.